jordankupersmith/beautiful-jekyll/projectdetails.md

 * The amount of data was significant and required GPUs to train in a reasonable amount of time.
 * Segmenting the image files was time consuming and limited experiments with different segment sizes.
 * Grayscale images decreased the efficacy of pretrained ImageNet models
-* Diffuse edges of features in the images further eroded efficacy of pretrained models
+* Soft edges of tumors in the images challenged the efficacy of pretrained models

 ### Web App